hoodiehq/hood.ie/_posts/2016-08-12-trolls-working-in-new-horizons-tgif-96.md

 ## The Tech World and Culture

 > According to 10 high-level former employees, the social network’s long history with abuse has been fraught with inaction and organizational disarray.
-Taken together, these interviews tell the story of a company that’s been ill-equipped to handle harassment since its beginnings. <cite>Charlie Warzel, [Inside Twitter’s 10-year failure to stop harassment](https://www.buzzfeed.com/charliewarzel/a-honeypot-for-assholes-inside-twitters-10-year-failure-to-s?utm_term=.sbVGpOXE#.vykvP38w)</cite>
+Taken together, these interviews tell the story of a company that’s been ill-equipped to handle harassment since its beginnings.

+–<cite>Charlie Warzel, [Inside Twitter’s 10-year failure to stop harassment](https://www.buzzfeed.com/charliewarzel/a-honeypot-for-assholes-inside-twitters-10-year-failure-to-s?utm_term=.sbVGpOXE#.vykvP38w)</cite>

 [Building accountable, empathetic, algorithms](https://medium.com/@Atipica/building-accountable-empathetic-algorithms-atipica-e652fde3d4f7#.xl2sdlieo)